 Why this course?

-This course will train physicists and engineers in the area of photonics, which is a key enabling technology, underpinning many areas of industry.
+This course will train highly qualified physicists and engineers in the area of photonics, which is a key enabling technology, underpinning many areas of industry.

 You'll have the opportunity to undertake a three-month research or development project based with one of our industrial partners such as M Squared Lasers.